Skip to content

 When multiple authentication methods are provided, the system checks them in this order:

-1. Authorization Header (Bearer or Token)
+1. Authorization Header (Bearer <session> or Token <guest_token>)

-2. X-Session-ID Header
+2. X-Session-ID Header (authenticated users)

-3. session_id Query Parameter
+4. session_id Query Parameter (authenticated users fallback)

 TIP

 Only the first valid authentication method found will be used.
+Headers are checked before query parameters for better security.

 Session Validation